 Community ecology aim to establish general rules explaining the functioning of communities.
 Species-centred approaches only provide information for a few specific systems but not general principles, that can be applied to a wide variety of communities or ecosystems (Albouy et al. 2011; Martini et al. 2020).
 Therefore, ecologists had to find a way to study ecosystems, to (i) give clues of how species interacts with each other and (ii) to assess how strongly species are related to their environment.
 Indeed, some scientists emphasized the urge to get rid of methods that were highly dependent of species, time or space, such as the ones described previously, and to use a more predictable and quantitative science that could play a major role in assessing global changes issues (Brind’Amour et al. 2011; Mcgill et al. 2006; Olden & Jackson 2002).
 To this extend, Mcgill et al. (2006) define a trait as a “well-defined, measurable property of organisms, usually measured at the individual level and used comparatively across species” and suggest that community ecology should try to understand how these traits interact with fundamental niches to define realized niches.
 The notion of “trait” has been widely used in the literature, but with slightly different meanings.
 For instance, Violle et al. (2007) defined a trait as “any morphological, physiological or phenological feature measurable at the individual level, from cell to whole organism”.
 To ensure a consistent approach to community ecology studies, Martini et al. (2020) suggests that the definition of Violle et al. (2007) is precise enough, that it should serve as a reference and therefore should be used systematically.
 Yet, not all measurable traits provide the same information: for ecologists, traits that inform about (i) the interactions between species and the environment and (ii) the fitness of individuals are the most valuables (Kremer et al. 2017).
-These specific traits are defined as “functional traits” and can relate to behavior, life history, morphology or physiology, influencing the general performances of organisms Martini et al. (2020); Mcgill et al. (2006).
+These specific traits are defined as “functional traits” and can relate to behavior, life history, morphology or physiology, influencing the general performances of individuals Martini et al. (2020); Mcgill et al. (2006).
 They provide information on the main functions of organisms, such as acquisition of food or locomotion (Mejri 2009).

 4.2 Improvement of the method over the years